RedisJSON/RedisJSON/docs/docs/_index.md

 1) string
 ```

 `JSON.GET` and `JSON.TYPE` do literally that regardless of the value's type, but you should really check out `JSON.GET` prettifying powers.
-Note how the commands are given the period character, i.e. `.`.
+Note how the commands are given the dollar sign character, i.e. `$`.
 This is the [path](/redisjson/path) to the value in the RedisJSON data type (in this case it just means the root).
 A couple more string operations:

 ```
 127.0.0.1:6379> JSON.STRLEN foo $